yavor-mishev/JavaScript-Fundamentals/06.Arrays/README.md

 });
 ```

-:red_exclamation_mark: remember that the `sort()` method converts everything to a string and then compares and sorts the elements.
+❗ remember that the `sort()` method converts everything to a string and then compares and sorts the elements.

 ```javascript
 numbers = [1, 2, 3, 28, 4, 5];